bigstephh732/SC-300-IAM-Labs/Phase-3-Application-Access/Lab11.5-application-sso-implementation.md

 ### Application SSO with Conditional Access Enforcement

+### Concept to Implementation
+Lab 11 focused on understanding SSO methods and configuration concepts.
+This extension (Lab 11.5) moves from theory to implementation by deploying SAML-based SSO with Conditional Access and MFA enforcement to reflect real-world enterprise identity security practices.

 ### Goal
 Configure SAML-based Single Sign-On (SSO) for a non-gallery enterprise application and enforce secure access using Conditional Access with MFA.